 Cloud computing allows on-demand self-service access to elastic and scalable infrastructures.
 With cloud computing, organizations can enjoy the benefits of a more flexible and adaptable approach to IT costs.
 However, without the right governance, public cloud costs can quickly get out of control.

 While some like to refer to the cloud as a singular entity, the reality is that there are several different types of cloud.
 Clouds are defined by how resources on the cloud are shared, who has access to the cloud, and where resources on the cloud are located.
-Traditionally, the two most common categories of cloud-computing platforms are public cloud and private cloud.
+Traditionally, the two most common categories of cloud-computing platforms are public cloud and private cloud, so what is the difference between private cloud vs public cloud?

 Here, we discuss Private Cloud vs. Public Cloud — their differences, benefits, and how a hybrid solution can offer the best of both worlds.